 From What Satellite

+promotes.
 Luckily this impression is totally wrong and she turns out to be a fully fledged hardcore actress.
 For information, Kiosque offer about half a dozen varied pay-per-view channels each offering a double bill.
-Programmes change weekly but films keep reappearing
+Programmes change weekly but

-is a good indicator of quality then one can't go too far wrong by looking out tapes on the Marc Dorcel or Colmax labels directed by Fred Coppula, Alain Payet or Patrice Cabanel.
-The most sought after starlets are the omnipresent Clara Morgane followed
+popularity is a good indicator of quality then one can't go too far wrong by looking out tapes on the Marc Dorcel or Colmax labels directed by Fred Coppula, Alain Payet or Patrice Cabanel.
+The most sought after starlets are the omnipresent Clara

 So there you have it, a very brief tour round Paris.
 I only hope that I didn't spoil the romantic weekend by muttering "Clara, Clara" in my sleep.